Slow links, fast links, and the cost of gossip: Algorithms for Known Latencies

 In a seminal work, Baswana and Sen \cite{baswana} provide a spanner construction algorithm for weighted graphs (where weights did not correspond to latency) in the $\mathcal{LOCAL}$ model of communication.
 As our goal here is to find a low stretch, low out-degree spanner, we modify the algorithm of \cite{baswana} by carefully associating a direction with every edge that is added to a spanner such that each node has w.h.p. $O(\log{n})$ out-degree.
 To deal with latencies, we choose to locally simulate the algorithm on individual nodes after obtaining the $\log n$-hop neighborhood information by using the $\ell$-DTG protocol.
 We show that this $\log n$-hop neighborhood information is sufficient for obtaining the required spanner.
 The algorithm in \cite{baswana} also assumes distinct edge weights.
 We can ensure this by using the unique node IDs to break ties.
-We first show that the size of the obtained spanner does not increase significantly when running the algorithm of \cite{baswana} with an estimate of $n$ (namely $\hat{n}$).